 2013-14 Edward Snowden leaks.
 It turns out mass surveillance is not a conspiracy theory, but reality.
 Ongoing revelations at the time of writing, including the drive for a ‘full take’ of the world’s network traffic (“Why can’t we collect all the signals all the time?”), systematic weakening of security protocols, state-sponsored hacking into friends’ and foe’s infrastructure, etc etc. Worldwide repercussions, though no large scale outcry.
 Security researcher Bruce Schneier argues that the Internet has been commandeered by the NSA.
 In an unprecedented move, a range of privacy-oriented shops shut down and destroy their hardware, rather than cooperating with what they see as intolerable conditions.

-2015 Google Glass project discontinued, too many people are strongly opposed to ‘Glassholes’.
+2015 Google Glass project discontinued, too much opposition to ‘Glassholes’.
 Apple watch goes on sale: self-surveillance doesn’t cause the same moral dilemma.

 2016-17 In the “West”, now, too, surveillance by state actors, corporations and peers has become something that is being accepted and endured like the weather by many people.
 The number of art and design projects dealing with surveillance balloons.
 Bernhard Serexhe and Lívia Nolasco-Rózsás curate a follow-up to CTRL [SPACE] at ZKM Karlsruhe: GLOBAL CONTROL AND CENSORSHIP (featuring teachers and students of the Surveillant Architectures seminar among many other participants).
 Catalogue